-Chapter 24.
+Chapter 21.
 Using a Dial-In Access to LANs (DIALs) Server

 A DIALs Server allows remote users to dial in to a LAN and access the resources of the LAN in the same manner as if they were locally attached with a LAN adapter.
+Similarly, the DIALs Server also allows LAN-attached users to dial out to WAN resources (such as bulletin boards, FAX machines, Internet Service Providers (ISP) and other on-line services) eliminating the need for an analog phone line and modem on their workstation.

+The DIALs Server can be configured for both dial-in and dial-out users simultaneously.
 The IBM DIALs Dial-In Client runs on the remote workstation and provides the dial-in function.
-Figure 23 shows an example of a device used as a DIALs Server supporting the dial-in function.
+Figure 20 shows an example of a device used as a DIALs Server supporting the dial-in function.

-Figure 23.
+Figure 20.
 An Example of a DIALs Server Supporting Dial-In